Observational implications of cosmologically coupled black holes: Merger rate calculation

 \textsc{Bpass} assumes an instantaneous starburst of a fixed amount of matter with the formation of stars with various masses and periods.
 Their abundance is determined by the initial mass function proposed by \cite{Kroupa2001},

 As the binary evolves, episodes of mass transfer can harden the system\footnote{Mass accretion in \textsc{Bpass} is only limited by the thermal timescale of the mass-gaining star.
 Unimpeded super-Eddington accretion is allowed if the mass gainer is a black hole (e.g., \citealt{Briel_2022_b}).
 Mass accretion episodes may also lead to so-called chemically homogeneous evolution (e.g., \citealt{Maeder2000}), and we implement such evolution in \textsc{Bpass} following \cite{Ghodla_2023}.
 We also consider tidal locking-induced homogeneous evolution in binary counterparts (e.g., \citealt{deMink2009, deMink_Mandel2016, Marchant2016}).
 But since \textsc{Bpass} does not have binaries with mass-ratio unity, we underestimate the number of homogeneous stars resulting from tidal locking.}.
 Eventually, nuclear fusion ceases to support the stars, and if they are massive enough\footnote{We set the maximum mass of a neutron star as 2.5 M$_{\odot}$.} we are left with a black hole binary.
+To calculate the subsequent gravitational wave emission-induced merger time, we follow \cite{Peters_1964} using the fits of \cite{Mandel_fit_2021}.

 There is a possibility of a supernova (SN) kick which can alter the binary's period and eccentricity or even unbind the system.
 We account for SN kicks by using the Maxwellian distribution described in \cite{Hobbs_2005}.
 We also allow for the occurrence of $e^{-}e^{+}$ pair-instability SN \citep{Fowler_and_Hoyle1964} in stars with helium core mass $\in [65-130]$ M$_{\odot}$.
 In these cases, the system totally disrupts, leaving no remnant behind.
 Slightly less massive stars on the LHS of the pair-instability mass range may still undergo pair production but not in a sufficient amount to unbind the star.
 Consequently, these stars might experience a few oscillatory pulses leading to mass ejection episodes prior to their SNe explosion \citep{Woosley_PPISNe_2007}.
 Pulsation pair-instability SN is taken into account by following the prescription in \cite{Stevenson_2019} for non-rotating helium star models of \cite{Marchant_2019_PPISne}.

 Gravitational wave mergers could also arise via the dynamical capture of black holes in dense astrophysical environments (e.g., \citealt{Kulkarni_1993}), three-body interactions (e.g., \citealt{Ziosi:2014}) or the efficient inspiral of compact remnants in the disks of active galactic nuclei (e.g., \citealt{McKernan_2012}).
 However, here we only consider BBH mergers originating from isolated binary stellar evolution which can lead to an undercount.
 There are a large number of uncertainties in the theory of single and binary stellar evolution.
 These include the treatment of convection (e.g., \citealt{Kupka_2017}), rotation (e.g, \citealt{Langer_2012_review_massive_stars}), stellar winds (e.g., \citealt{Vink_mdot_WR_2005, Brott2011}), mass transfer (e.g., \citealt{Ivonova2013}), SN explosion (e.g., \citealt{Muller_2016_3D}) followed by the natal kick (e.g., \citealt{bray2018neutron, Mandel_Muller, Ghodla2022, Richards_2022}), remnant mass calculation (e.g., \citealt{Fryer2012, Mandel_Muller, Ghodla2022}), among others.
 We treat these in the standard fashion detailed in \cite{Bpass2017}.